-Utah Celebrates 10 Year Anniversary of Governor’s Idle Free Declaration
+WHAT: Utah Celebrates 10 Years of Governor’s Idle Free Declaration

 September marks the 10th year of the Idle Free Governor’s Declaration in Utah.
 The Governor’s Declaration is currently signed by more than 50 Utah Mayors.
 The anniversary event, held on Wednesday, September 6th at 9am, at the Utah State Capitol, will highlight the milestones led by the State Board of Education with idle free bus policies and recognize the first Utah Cities to be idle free: Park City, Salt Lake City, Alta, Holladay, Logan, Cottonwood Heights, and Murray.
 Other significant successes will be celebrated across the state with local Idle Free campaigns at schools, government entities, businesses, fleets and communities.